RediSearch/RediSearch/docs/Commands.md

         Numeric, tag or text fields can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](Sorting.md) (this adds memory overhead so do not declare it on large text fields).

+    * **UNF**

+        By default, SORTABLE applies a normalization to the indexed value (characters set to lowercase, removal of diacritics).
+When using UNF (un-normalized form) it is possible to disable the normalization and keep the original form of the value.

     * **NOSTEM**

         Text fields can have the NOSTEM argument which will disable stemming when indexing its values.